Infineon/mtb-example-btsdk-hid-dual-mode-keyboard/README.md

-# Keyboard application
+# Dual-Mode HID Keyboard Sample Application

 ## Overview
 The Keyboard application is a single chip SoC.
-It can be built to BLE and/or classic BT keyboard application.
+It can be built as a BLE and/or classic BT keyboard application.
 It provides a turnkey solution using on-chip keyscan HW component.
 It can operate in both BR/EDR Bluetooth mode and LE, HID over GATT Profile (HOGP).

-When start pairing, it operates in BR/EDR mode first.
-During pairing, if user re-start pairing again, it switches to LE mode pairing.
-If user re-start again during LE mode pairing, it stops pairing.
-The keyboard will operate in either BR/EDR or LE mode based on last paired host.
+When pairing, it operates in BR/EDR mode first.
+During pairing, if the user restarts pairing again, it switches to LE mode pairing.
+If the user restarts pairing again during LE mode pairing, it stops pairing.
+The keyboard will operate in either BR/EDR or LE mode based on the last paired host.

-During initialization the app registers with both LE and BR/EDR stack, WICED HID Device Library and keyscan HW to receive various notifications including bonding complete, connection status change, peer GATT request/commands, SDP protocol, and interrupts for key pressed/released.
+During initialization the app registers with both the LE and BR/EDR stacks, the WICED HID Device Library, and keyscan HW to receive various notifications including bonding complete, connection status changes, peer GATT requests/commands, SDP protocol, and interrupts for key pressed/released.

-If the device is not paired, press any key will start pairing.
-When device is successfully bonded, the app saves bonded host's information in the NVRAM.
+If the device is not paired, pressing any key will start pairing.
+When the device is successfully bonded, the app saves the bonded host's information in NVRAM.

-When user presses/releases key, a key report will be sent to the host.
+When the user presses/releases a key, a key report will be sent to the host.
 On connection up or battery level changed, a battery report will be sent to the host.
-When battery level is below shutdown voltage, device will do critical shutdown.
-Host can send LED report to the device to control LED.
+When battery level is below shutdown voltage, the device will do critical shutdown.
+Host can send an LED report to the device to control the LED.

 ## Features demonstrated
 - BR/EDR Bluetooth operation
 - SDP protocol support
-- GATT database and Device configuration initialization
+- GATT database and device configuration initialization
-- Registration with LE stack for various events
+- Registration with the LE stack for various events
 - Sending HID reports to the host
 - Processing write requests from the host
 - Low power management
-- Over the air firmware update (OTAFWU)
+- Over the air firmware update (OTAFU)

 ## Instructions
-To demonstrate the app, walk through the following steps.
+To demonstrate the app, walk through the following steps:

-1. Plug the keyboard HW into your computer
+1. Plug the keyboard HW into your computer.
-2. Build and download the application
+2. Build and download the application.
-3. Unplug the keyboard HW from your computer and power cycle the keyboard HW
+3. Unplug the keyboard HW from your computer and power cycle the keyboard HW.
-4. Press 'Lock' key to start BR/EDR pairing, then pair with a PC or Tablet.
-The Lock key is located at right top most cornor.
+4. Press the 'Lock' key to start BR/EDR pairing, then pair with a PC or Tablet.
+The Lock key is located at the right topmost corner.
-5. To pair with LE host, during BR/EDR pairing, press Lock key again to stop BR/EDR pairing and start LE advertisment.
+5. To pair with an LE host, during BR/EDR pairing, press the Lock key again to stop BR/EDR pairing and start LE advertisements.
 6. Once connected, it becomes the keyboard of the PC or Tablet.

-In case you don't have the right hardware, reference keyboard, platform CYW920819REF-KB-01, which is required to support the 8x18 key matrix used, you can build evaluation board version in conjunction to work with ClientControl.
-You can choose CYW920819EVB-02, CYW920820EVB-02, or CYW920735Q60EVB-01 platfrom.
-In this case, the key-matrix will not be functioning correctly due to the lack of key-matrix pin assignment and eval board perpheral pins conflicts.
-However, you can test the basic Bluetooth functions and to mimic to send key report by using ClientControl.
+In case you don't have the right hardware, reference keyboard, platform CYW920819REF-KB-01, which is required to support the 8x18 key matrix used, you can build an evaluation board version in conjunction to work with ClientControl.
+You can choose CYW920819EVB-02, CYW920820EVB-02, or CYW920735Q60EVB-01 platform.
+In this case, the key-matrix will not be functioning correctly due to the lack of key-matrix pin assignment and eval board peripheral pins conflicts.
+However, you can test the basic Bluetooth functions and to mimic sending key reports by using ClientControl.

-NOTE: To use Client Control, make sure you use "TESTING\_USING\_HCI=1" in application settings.
-208xx device and 20735 device firmware behaves differently.
+NOTE: To use ClientControl, make sure you use "TESTING\_USING\_HCI=1" in the application makefile settings.
+208xx and 20735 device firmware behaves differently.
 The following steps shows how to establish communication between ClientControl and the device.

 For 20819/20820 devices:

-1. Plug the hardware into your computer
+1. Plug the hardware into your computer.
-2. Build and download the application
+2. Build and download the application.
 3. Run ClientControl.exe.
-4. Choose 3M as Baudrate and select the serial port in ClientControl tool window.
+4. Choose 3M as the baud rate and select the serial port in the ClientControl tool window.
 5. Open the port and then reset the device.
 Close and re-open the port so the HID tab gets activated.

 For 20735/20835 devices:

-1. Plug the hardware into your computer
+1. Plug the hardware into your computer.
-2. Build and download the application
+2. Build and download the application.
 3. Run ClientControl.exe.
-4. Choose 3M as Baudrate and select the serial port in ClientControl tool window.
+4. Choose 3M as the baud rate and select the serial port in the ClientControl tool window.
 5. Reset the device.
 (Press reset button or unplug/plug the USB cable).
 Within 2 seconds, before the device enters deep sleep, open the port.
-If HIDD tab is not activated, close the port and repeat step 5.
-Once the HID tab is activated, the HID buttons will become available.
+If the ClientControl HIDD tab is not activated, close the port and repeat step 5.
+Once the HIDD tab is activated, the HID buttons will become available.
 6. Click on "Enter Pairing Mode" to start BR/EDR pairing, then pair with a PC or Tablet.
 The "Enter/Exit Pairing Mode" click button is acting as 'Lock' key on the keyboard.
-Click on "Exit Pairing Mode" while it is in BR/EDR pairing, it switches to LE advertising for pairing.
+Click on "Exit Pairing Mode" while it is in BR/EDR pairing, it then switches to LE advertising for pairing.
 Click one more time while it is in LE advertising, it will exit pairing mode.
 7. Once connected, it becomes the keyboard of the PC or Tablet.
 8  Click on the key buttons, to send the key reports.
-For example to send key down event when key '1' is pushed, report should be 01 00 00 1e 00 00 00 00 00.
-When key is released, it should send all keys up 01 00 00 00 00 00 00 00 00.
+For example to send key down event when key '1' is pushed, report should be:<br/>
+01 00 00 1e 00 00 00 00 00<br/>
+When the key is released, it should send all keys up:<br/>
+01 00 00 00 00 00 00 00 00.

 ## Notes
-The application GATT is located in bt/ble.h and SDP databases is located in bt/bredr.h.
+The application GATT database is located in bt/ble.h and the SDP database is located in bt/bredr.h.
 If you create a GATT or SDP database using Bluetooth Configurator, update the database in the location mentioned above.

 ## Application Settings
 - LE
     - Use this option to enable LE Bluetooth compliant with HID over GATT Profile (HOGP).
 The following options are available only when LE is enabled.

 - DISCONNECTED\_ENDLESS\_ADV
     - Use this option to enable disconnected endless advertisement.
 When this option is used, the device will do advertising forever until it is connected.
-To conserve power, it allows SDS/ePDS and do the advertising in a long interval.
-If AUTO\_RECONNECT option is not set, then pressing a key will try to reconnect and stays in adv forever until it is connected.
+To conserve power, it allows SDS/ePDS and does the advertising in a long interval.
+If AUTO\_RECONNECT option is not set, then pressing a key will try to reconnect and stays in advertising mode forever until it is connected.

 - SKIP\_PARAM\_UPDATE
-    - Use this option to skip to send link parameter update request.
+    - Use this option to skip to sending link parameter update requests.
 When this option is disabled, if the peer device (master) assigned link parameter is not within the device's preferred range, the device will send a request for the desired link parameter change.
-This option can be enabled to stop the device from sending the reuqest and accept the given link parameter as is
+This option can be enabled to stop the device from sending the request and accept the given link parameter as is.
-    - In some OS (peer host), after link is up, it continuously sends different parameter of LINK\_PARAM\_CHANGE over and over for some time.
-When the parameter is not in our device preferred range, the firmware was rejecting and renegotiating for new preferred parameter.
-It can lead up to endless and unnecessary overhead in link parameter change.
-Instead of keep rejecting the link parameter, by using this option, we accept peer requested link parameter as it and starts a timer to send the final link parameter change request later when the peer host settles down in link parameter change.
+    - In some OS (peer host), after link is up, it continuously sends different parameters of LINK\_PARAM\_CHANGE over and over for some time.
+When the parameter is not in our device preferred range, the firmware was rejecting and renegotiating for new preferred parameters.
+It can lead up to endless and unnecessary overhead in link parameter changes.
+Instead of continuously rejecting the link parameter, by using this option, we accept peer requested link parameter as is and start a timer to send the final link parameter change request later when the peer host settles down in link parameter change.

 - ASSYMETRIC\_SLAVE\_LATENCY
-    - Use this option to enable assymetric slave latency.
+    - Use this option to enable asymmetric slave latency.
     - In early days, some HID host devices will always reject HID slave's link parameter update request.
 Because of this, HID device will end up consuming high power when slave latency was short.
 To work around this issue, we use Asymmetric Slave Latency method to save power by waking up only at multiple time of the communication anchor point.
 When this option is enabled,

-        1. We do not send LL\_CONNECTION\_PARAM\_REQ.
+   -  We do not send LL\_CONNECTION\_PARAM\_REQ.
-        2. We simply start Asymmetric Slave Latency by waking up at multiple times of given slave latency.
+   -  We simply start Asymmetric Slave Latency by waking up at multiple times of given slave latency.

-    - Since this is not a standard protocol, we do not recommend enabling this option unless if it is necessary to save power to work around some HID hosts.
+    - Since this is not a standard protocol, we do not recommend enabling this option unless it is necessary to save power to work around some HID hosts.

 - LE\_LOCAL\_PRIVACY
     - When enabled, the device uses RPA (Random Private Address).
 When disabled, the device uses Public static address.

 - BREDR
     - Use this option to enable classic BR/EDR.
-    - Since 20735 device does not support BREDR.
-If 20735 TARGET is used, this option will forced to turn off.
+    - Since 20735 devices do not support BREDR, if a 20735 TARGET is used, this option will be forced to turn off.

 - TESTING\_USING\_HCI
-    - Use this option for testing with Bluetooth Profile Client Control.
-The Client Control UI can be used to provide input.
+    - Use this option for testing with the ClientControl host application.
+The ClientControl UI can be used to provide input.
 When this option is enabled, the device will not enter SDS/ePDS for power saving.

 - OTA\_FW\_UPGRADE
     - Use this option for enabling firmware upgrade over the Air (OTA) capability.
-The host pier tool applications in wiced\_btsdk\tools\btsdk-peer-apps-ota can be used to upgrade OTA firmware image.
-The OTA firmware image with extention *.ota.bin is created under built folder.
-Due to limiited internal flash space, the 20819/20820 device must use external flash for OTA firmware upgrade to be functional.
-OTAFWU is not supported in CYW920819EVB-02 and CYW920820EVB-02 targets.
+The peer tool applications in wiced\_btsdk\tools\btsdk-peer-apps-ota can be used to upgrade OTA firmware image.
+The OTA firmware image with extention *.ota.bin is created under the build folder.
+Due to limited internal FLASH space, the 20819/20820 device must use external FLASH for the OTA firmware upgrade to be functional.
+OTAFU is not supported in CYW920819EVB-02 and CYW920820EVB-02 targets.

 - OTA\_SEC\_FW\_UPGRADE
     - Use this option for secure OTA firmware upgrade.
 OTA\_FW\_UPGRADE option must be enabled for this option to take effect.
 The OTA firmware image with extention *.ota.bin.signed must be used for OTA firmware upgrade.
 Please follow the instruction in wiced\_btsdk\tools\btsdk-peer-apps-ota\readme.txt to create *.ota.bin.signed file image.

 - AUTO\_RECONNECT
     - Use this option to enable auto reconnect.
 By enabling this option, the device will always stay connected.
 If it is disconnected, it try to reconnect until it is connected.
     - This option should be used together with DISCONNECTED\_ENDLESS\_ADV.
 When this option is enabled, the HID device will always try to maintain connection with the paired HID host; therefore, if the link is down, it will continuously try to reconnect.
-To conserve power, it should allow entering SDS/ePDS while advertising; thus, the DISCONNECTED\_ENDLESS\_ADV option should be enabled; otherwise, it may drain battery quickly if host was not available to reconnect.
+To conserve power, it should allow entering SDS/ePDS while advertising; thus, the DISCONNECTED\_ENDLESS\_ADV option should be enabled; otherwise, it may drain the battery quickly if the host was not available to reconnect.

 - SLEEP\_ALLOWED
     - Use this to set sleep option